alexanderthurn/cannergrow-exporter/README.md

 # cannergrow-exporter

-Cannergrow Exporter - Chrome Browser Plugin to download all your data as a json, e.g. to create a tax report or calculate net return
+Cannergrow Exporter - Chrome Browser Plugin to download all your data from Cannergrow (plants, team, transactions) as a json, e.g. to create a tax report or calculate net return

 ## Table of Contents